troyleach/elevator/README.md

 Command =>  c
 ```

-- This will close the doors and you will be on your way'
+- This will close the doors and you will be on your way
 - Set back and enjoy the ride
 - Type 'q' at any time to exit this program"